Public Netbase: List of events

-Workshops / small events
+Workshops and small events

 Public Netbase organized conferences, exhibitions, websites on a regular basis.
-Information can be found in the book Public Netbase: Non Stop Future as well as in an activity report which was compiled in 2004 and is available online.
+Information can be found in the book Public Netbase: Non Stop Future as well as in the activity report which was compiled in 2004 and is available online.

 Association of Autonomous Astronauts: Intergalactic Conference (1997)

 Behind the rather dadaistic format of an 'intergalactic conference' that refers to an independent community based space program, one can find a critical discussion of the accessibility of new technologies and of current politics of space.

 Infobody Attack (1997)

 This series of events which took place in October 1997 critically analyzed topics related to surveillance and control in information societies.

 Flesh Machine: A Genexploitation Project (1997)

 This project questioning the "bio-technological revolution" was developed by the US-based artist collective Critical Art Ensemble in co-operation with Public Netbase.
 Visitors had the possibility to take actual screening tests for donor DNA and find out "if they were considered 'fit' or 'unfit' for reproduction in a pan capitalist society."
 Amongst others, Let's Make Baby!, "an illustrated guide for children that explains how science and medicine create life and why", was available.